 Quizzes.
-The quizzes will generally be brief and may be at either the beginning or end of the class period according to the circumstances; the subject matter will be announced on the class period preceding the quiz date.
+The quizzes will be at either the beginning or end of the class period according to the circumstances; the subject matter will be announced on the class period preceding the quiz date.
 Makeup quizzes will only be given under documented circumstances according to the University policy.
 Makeup quizzes will not be permitted if the instructor is not notified of the circumstances within 24 hours after the quiz has been given.
 Makeup quizzes will not be permitted after the quiz answer key has been posted.
-The lowest quiz score will be dropped.

 Assignments.
-Assignments must be submitted via Canvas, not sent to me as email attachments.
+Assignments must be submitted via Canvas.
 Late assignments will not be accepted.
-Note carefully the time that the assignment is due (usually 11:59 p.m. on the given date)-any assignment turned in after the due date and time gets flagged by Canvas as submitted late, and will not be accepted.
-The lowest assignment grade will be dropped.
+Note carefully the time that the assignment is due-any assignment turned in after the due date and time gets flagged by Canvas as submitted late, and will not be accepted and will get a score of zero for the assignment.